 If you’re seeking a visit to one of the oldest-standing buildings in Altea, this tower should be on your itinerary.

-From peaceful coves to extensive stretches of sand, you will find a beach in Altea to suit your taste.
-Its two main beaches are Playa de la Roda and Playa de Cap Blanch, but their easy access means they can get busy.
+From peaceful coves to extensive stretches of sand, it’s easy to find a beach in Altea to suit your taste.
+Altea’s two main beaches are Playa de la Roda and Playa de Cap Blanch, but their easy access means they can get busy.

 If you’re seeking a more secluded experience, you can consider Pueblo Macarat.

-Fun fact: most of Altea’s beaches are super pebbly with a mix of sand!
+Fun fact: most of Altea’s beaches are pebbly with a mix of sand!

 Orthodox Russian Church

 Built largely from wood and adorned with gold, a visit to the Orthodox Russian Church is one of the most unusual things to do in Altea and makes for another interesting addition to your itinerary.

 It was designed to resemble a 17th-century Russian church and has an interior you could marvel at forever.
 To explore the Russian church you’ll have to head here on a weekday, when the church welcomes visitors from 10am to 2pm.

 Altea may be a small city, but it has numerous opportunities to devour local Mediterranean bites and sample some cuisines from around the world!
 If you’re looking for the best places to eat in Altea, here are some of the most popular:

 - La Costera De Altea — this family-owned restaurant seats no more than 19 people at once.
 Featuring a modest exterior coupled with a cozy ambiance, this place serves delicious food plus exquisite wine.
 You can expect to pay more here compared to other local restaurants, but the depth of flavors in the dishes makes it worth it!